Schema

 derivation: specialization

-• The profile with constraint:
+- The profile with

 url: http://example.com/Foo-Bar-profile